nikobonomi/portfolio/content/content/projects.md

 ### Centralized access map

-Java - Spring - Javascript - Bootstrap
+Java - SpringBoot - Javascript - Bootstrap

 In the context of my Bachelor thesis, I had to develop a platform able to manage the users access right on the legacy services.
 I thus developed a Java REST service using Spring, the database of choice was MongoDB.
 The frontend has been